abeylot/dirtXML/README.md

 ##
 dirtXML is the dirtiest ( and also fast ) xml parsing c++ library ever.
 It's a "SAX" like parsing header.
+It was coded to parse openstreet map 80 gb compressed xml data file, with mainly speed requirement.
 ## documentation
 see example cpp provided
 ## TODO